Volte6/GoMud/notes.md

 * Maybe regularly changing magic phrases that have to be memorized or scribed to a magic book, when chanted they are cast and removed from the book.
 * The spells can be rewritten from whatever source, where the magic phrase will have changed?

+# Command help

+* Currently have helpfiles
+* Currently have tab-induced auto-complete that works okay.
+* Might consider some sort of secondary "suggestion" for auto-complete that includes argument details.
+* When accepted it would not submit any of the secondary suggestions.

+Example:
+> `shoot `

+AutoComplete:
+> `shoot [target-name] [exit-name]`

+Example:
+> `shoot goblin `

+AutoComplete:
+> `shoot goblin [exit-name]`

 # Macros

 Implement macros as follows